 The rest of the walk largely follows the East Alligator River, and is very pretty, though at times I found the proximity to the croc infested water rather alarming!
 It's also a good spot for spotting white bellied sea eagles.

-The routes are different depending on whether you are visiting in the wet or the dry so make sure you check the website closely.
+The routes are different depending on whether you are visiting in the wet or the dry so make sure you check the website closely, but a scenic flight over Kakadu and Arnhem Land is amazing.
 The wet season route looks far more spectacular as you pass over many of the waterfalls.

 In the dry you are largely flying over escarpment and flood plains which is beautiful in its own right, but there are no waterfalls which was a tiny bit disappointing.
 It's a great vantage point for spotting wildlife though, and we saw heaps of crocs and brumbies which was fantastic.